elilieberman/Python_Open_Data/README.md

 * Tidy the data, and learn if certain types of restaurants and violations, had a high correlation to closure, why?
 * Classification logistic regression,  which types of food (cuisine type) and violation types, may be leading indicators of restaurant closings (for health violations).
 * Preprocessed string fields, to time-objects, time-deltas, created dummies for cuisine and violation types,
-* Used kbest algrithm to find the most informative features.
+* Used k-best algorithm to find the most informative features.

 # NYC TAP Files
 Review of NYC open data related to metals concentration in NYC  tap water.